corefan/xenko-docs/en/manual/graphics/textures/index.md

 | Property         | Description
 |------------------|---------
-| Width            | The width of the texture as it's displayed in-game
+| Width            | The width of the texture in-game
-| Height           | The height of the texture as it's displayed in-game
+| Height           | The height of the texture in-game
-| Is size in percentage    | If selected, the width and height values are set to percentages.
-If cleared, they're set to percentages
+| Use percentages    | Use percentages for width and height instead of actual pixel size
-| Width            | The width of the texture as it's displayed in-game
+| Width            | The width of the texture in-game
-| Height           | The height of the texture as it's displayed in-game
+| Height           | The height of the texture in-game
 | Type             | The texture type.
 Use **Color** for textures you want to display as images, **Normal map** for normal maps, and **Greyscale** to provide values for other things (eg specular maps, metalness maps, roughness maps).
-Color textures and mormal maps have additional properties (see below)
+Color textures and normal maps have additional properties (see below).
-| Generate mipmaps | If selected, Xenko generates mipmaps for the texture
+| Generate mipmaps | Generate mipmaps for the texture
-| Compress         | If selected, Xenko compresses the final texture to a format based on the target platform and use.
+| Compress         | Compress the final texture to a format based on the target platform and usage.
 The final texture must be a multiple of 4.
-For more information, see [Texture compression](compression.md)
+For more information, see [Texture compression](compression.md).
+| Stream         | Stream the texture dynamically at runtime.
+This improves performance and loading times.
+Not recommended for important textures you always want to be loaded, such as splash screens.
+For more information, see [Streaming](streaming.md).
 ### Color texture properties

 The following properties apply if you set the texture **type** to **color**.